Congrats on your new baby! Learn how to survive the first weeks with a newborn, here.

 That’s when I discovered an amazing baby carrier.
 We had tried baby carriers in the past, but he didn’t like them.
 It took a bit of playing around, but I was finally able to find a baby carrier that he liked – the Infantino Flip Advanced 4-in-1 Convertable Carrier.

-After discovering a baby carrier that my son actually liked to be in, I was finally able to get things done around the house, all while holding him.
+After discovering a baby carrier that my son actually liked to be in, I was finally able to get things done around the house.
 Which brings me on to this:

 Don’t worry about “spoiling the baby”

-When some people hear about a newborn baby being held for hours of the day, the first thing they’ll tell you is:
+When some people hear about a newborn baby being held all the time, the first thing they’ll tell you is:

 “You’re going to spoil that baby!”